linker3000/MeshBop/README.md

 15. Test and test again.
 16. 'Go live'.

 Most of the hard work is done inside Node-RED.
-As much of the setup as possible is done in a function node on the first tab and there are comprehensive notes in many of the function nodes – check them out to complete any setup before going live.
-Some tabs also have additional comments.
+As much of the setup as possible is done in a function node on the first tab.

-*The default setup uses a trigger of ‘l3k_’ for received messages so, for example, a Zen quote is sent out if the message /l3kz is received.
+*The default setup uses a trigger of ‘l3k_’ for received messages so, for example, a Zen quote is sent out if the message /l3kz is received (case insensitive from beta version 0.05 onwards).
 You can change this by altering the *basePattern* global variable in the global variable function and adjusting the help test message on the Help tab.
 If *basePattern* is not changed, or it’s left unset, the parser will use /l3k by default.

 Some of the flows have rate limiting nodes – please respect the Mesh and leave these set to reasonable values to avoid letting people flood the channel with, for example, Zen quotes or ping requests.

 If you are testing your setup in a private channel, or with the *Async out* node disabled, there is an inject node on the first tab to reset the rate limiters.
-Try this if you suddenly find that outbound messages are not being generated as expected.
+Try this if you suddenly find that outbound messages are not being passed for sending.

 By default:
 + MeshBop sends an ident message every 24 hours at 0700.
-+ Severe weather alerts are checked for and issued every hour.
++ Severe weather alerts are checked for and, if found, issued every hour.

-**NB: There is currently (Sep 2025) a bug in the Meshtastic TEXTMSG code which means that a small string of garbage data from an unclea buffer might be sent when the node is powe on (and sometimes off) – this is a Meshtastic thing so please do not report it as a MeshBop bug.**
+**NB: There is currently (Sep 2025) a bug in the node firmware which causes a small string of garbage data from an uncleared buffer to be sent when TEXTMSG is enabled and the node is powered on (and sometimes off) – this is a Meshtastic thing so please do not report it as a MeshBop bug.**

 ## Other Setup Notes
 ### Device wiring
 The wiring between the computer board and the Meshtastic NODE will depend on what devices are used.
-The development setup comprised a Raspberry Pi Zero 2W connected to a XIAO ESP32S3 & Wio-SX1262 Kit for Meshtastic & LoRa as follows:
+On the development setup it's as follows:

 <div align="center">
 <img src="images/wiring.png" alt="Board wiring" width="800">
 </div>

-The pins on the XIAO board marked RX and TX weren’t used in this case because they were hooked up to a GPS module.
-This wiring meant that the serial setup in the Meshtastic was as follows:
+The pins on the XIAO board marked RX and TX weren’t used in this case because they were already hooked up to a GPS module.
+This wiring meant that the serial setup in the Meshtastic node firmware (via the phone app) was as follows:

 <div align="center">
 <img src="images/serial-config-meshtastic.png" alt="Serial config" width="300">
  <P></P>
 </div>

-Unless arranged differently by the hardware setup, the Pi and Seeed boards still need their own, separate USB power supplies.
+Unless arranged differently, the Pi and Seeed boards still need their own, separate USB power supplies.

 ### Importing the MeshBop package into Node-RED
 1. Download the MeshBop *.json package from this repo.